dylan-allen/CDWC-data-cleaning/README.md

 Originally, multiple choice questions were formatted by Google Forms as concattenated lists.
 These were cleaned to be formatted as True/False columns for each option.

 Many domestic workers have multiple employers.
-In the survey, respondents were asked to provide data on their each of their employers, and were asked a series of identical questions for each employer.
+In the survey, respondents were asked to provide data on each of their employers, and were asked a series of identical questions for each employer.
 Google Forms made a new set of columns for each employer response, leading the original table to have 416 (aka too many) columns.
 To fix this, the data was collapsed to employer level.
-Each employer response is a new column, and given an ascending employer ID up to the number of employers a respondent recorded.
+Originally each row was an employee's survey response, containing one or more response about their employers.
+Now, each employer response is a new row, and given an ascending employer ID up to the number of employers a respondent recorded.

 ZIP code and city name responses were also cleaned, and test responses were dropped.